samply/blazectl/README.md

 If the optional resource-type is given, the corresponding type-level search will be used.
 Otherwise, the system-level search will be used and all resources of the whole system will be downloaded.

 The --query flag will take an optional FHIR search query that will be used to constrain the resources to download.
+If the query starts with an `@`, the rest is interpreted as filename to read the query from.
+Using this filename syntax, it's possible to supply very large query strings.

 With the flag --use-post, you can ensure that the FHIR search query specified with --query is send as POST request in the body.